AnasAlsallak/reading-notes/Class26.md

-# Readings: Intro to Django
+# Readings 26: Intro to Django

 ## Table of Contents